-This Policy applies directly to all Rotarians and volunteers in The Club programs, activities or events involving youth or vulnerable persons, including all host families and Club counsellors in Youth Exchange programs and leaders in RYLA or Interact clubs.
+This Policy applies directly to all Rotarians and Volunteers in District 7070 Programs, activities or events involving Youth or Vulnerable Persons, including all Host Families and Rotarian Counselors in Youth Exchange programs and leaders in RYLA or Interact clubs.
 This Policy also applies to all adults over the age of 18 years who are ordinarily resident in homes in which a Youth Exchange student is residing.

-Furthermore, each club that belongs to the Club is asked to follow the "Recommendations to Clubs" that are attached as Schedule "B" to this Policy.
-This includes adopting this Policy, either directly or by incorporating it into the club's own written policy for the prevention of abuse and harassment.
+Furthermore, each Rotary Club that is a member of District 7070 is asked to follow the "Recommendations to Clubs" that are attached as Schedule "B" to this Policy.
+This includes adopting this Policy, either directly or by incorporating it into the Rotary Club's own written policy for the prevention of abuse and harassment.

-Definitions

-In this Policy and in the Guidelines:

-"Abuse" means physical or emotional abuse;

-"Physical abuse" means the intentional use of force to the body that results in injury.
-It may be a single incident or a series or pattern of incidents; and
+ARTICLE ONE - DEFINITIONS

-"Emotional abuse" means chronic exposure to alcohol or drug abuse, verbal attacks on a person's sense of self, repeated rejection or humiliation.
-It also means exposure to domestic abuse, isolation or existing in an environment of fear and/or anxiety.

-"Harassment" means any conduct by an individual that is directed at, and offensive to, another person or persons and which the individual knew, or ought reasonably to have known, would cause offence or harm.
-It comprises of any objectionable act, comment or display that belittles, demeans or causes personal humiliation or embarrassment or any act of intimidation or threat.
+- 1.01 These definitions apply to all of this policy and the Guidelines attached: - "Abuse" means physical or emotional abuse; - "District 7070" means Rotary International District 7070 Incorporated; - "District 7070 Event" means a limited time event run by District 7070 including, without limitation, District Assembly, District annual conference, Rotary Foundation Walk and Rotary Aids Poker Walk; - "District 7070 Program" means any District 7070 Event and any District 7070 program run by District 7070 from time to time, including, without limitation, Youth Exchange, Rotary Youth Leadership Awards (RYLA) and Interact; - "District Governor" means the person appointed to be District Governor for District 7070 from time to time; - "District 7070 Youth Exchange Policies and Procedures Guide" means the Policies and Procedure Guide of District 7070 for Youth Exchange passed by District 7070 from time to time; - "Emotional abuse" means chronic exposure to alcohol or drug abuse, verbal attacks on a person's sense of self, repeated rejection or humiliation.
+It also means exposure to domestic abuse, isolation or existing in an environment of fear and/or anxiety; - "Harassment" means any conduct by an individual that is directed at, and offensive to, another person or persons and which the individual knew, or ought reasonably to have known, would cause offence or harm.
+It comprises of any objectionable act, comment or display that belittles, demeans or causes personal humiliation or embarrassment or any act of intimidation or threat;